Holly Shikada

 Holly T. Shikada (born c.
-1960) is an American politician attorney serving as the Attorney General of Hawaii.
-She was appointed on December 10, 2021 by Governor David Ige, upon the resignation of Clare Connors.
+1960) is an American politician and attorney who served as Attorney General of Hawaii from 2021 to 2022.
+She was appointed on December 10, 2021 by Governor David Ige following the resignation of Clare Connors.
 The Hawaii Senate confirmed her nomination on April 19, 2022.
+She was succeeded by Anne E. Lopez on December 5, 2022.

 Education

 Shikada attended the University of Hawaiʻi at Mānoa, where she earned a Bachelor of Arts in accounting, and earned a Juris Doctor from the William S. Richardson School of Law.